intel/intel-extension-for-pytorch/docs/tutorials/features.rst

 Intel proposed a technique to speed up BERT workloads.
 Implementation is integrated into Intel® Extension for PyTorch\*.
 An API `ipex.fast_bert()` is provided for a simple usage.

+Currently `ipex.fast_bert` API is well optimized for training tasks.
+It works for inference tasks, though, please use the `ipex.optimize` API with graph mode to achieve the peak performance.

 For more detailed information, check `Fast BERT <features/fast_bert.md>`_.

 .. toctree::